botanicastudios/imagor-alt/README.md

 imagor supports the following filters:

+- `auto_levels(strength)` re-maps the image luminance so the darkest pixel becomes black and the lightest becomes white.
+  - `strength` 0 to 100, the percentage that the auto levels filter will be applied
 - `background_color(color)` sets the background color of a transparent image
   - `color` the color name or hexadecimal rgb expression without the “#” character
 - `blur(sigma)` applies gaussian blur to the image